Andrew Bynum: 2010–11 season

 On March 8, Bynum had his third straight game with at least 16 rebounds and had 50 rebounds and 12 blocks in that span.
 As the Lakers went 8–0 after the All-Star break, Bynum had 10 or more rebounds five times and blocked three or more shots four times while the Lakers held opponents to just 87 points per game.
-The Lakers revised their defense to have big men no longer were responsible for the perimeter against guards coming off screens, and Lakers' defenders would instead funnel the plays inside to Bynum.
+The Lakers revised their defense to have big men no longer be responsible for the perimeter, defending guards coming off screens, and instead have Lakers' defenders funnel the players inside to Bynum.

 On March 14, Bynum tied his career high in rebounds with 18 against Howard and the Magic.

 On March 20, Bynum was suspended for two games by the NBA for a flagrant foul on Michael Beasley of the Minnesota Timberwolves.

-On April 5, in a loss to the Utah Jazz, he grabbed a career high 23 rebounds.
+On April 5, in a loss to the Utah Jazz, he grabbed a career-high 23 rebounds.